Canon-Regularis/Eisengrau/CONTRIBUTING.md

 ## Licensing

-By contributing to this repository, you agree that:
+By contributing, you agree that:
 - your contributions are licensed under the same license as the repository,
-- others may reuse your contributions under the terms of that license, with proper attribution.
+- others may reuse your work under those terms with proper attribution.

-If you are unsure whether material you are contributing is compatible with this license, do not submit it without clarification.
+If you are unsure whether material is compatible with this license, do not submit it without clarification.

 ---

 ## Academic Integrity

 If you are a student:
-- ensure that your contributions comply with your institution’s academic integrity policies,
+- ensure compliance with your institution’s academic integrity policies,
-- do not submit assessed coursework or restricted material.
+- do not submit assessed or restricted coursework.

-This repository is intended for learning and teaching, not for violating assessment rules.
+This repository exists for learning and teaching, not for violating rules.

 ---

 ## How to Contribute

-Typical contribution flow:
 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Add your contribution following the existing structure.
+3. Add your contribution following the structure above.
-4. Open a pull request with a clear description of what you added and why.
+4. Open a pull request describing what you added and why.

-Small, focused contributions are preferred over large, unfocused ones.
+Small, focused contributions are preferred.

 ---